 The Garmin Tacx Flux 2 is a smart trainer at an equally smart price.

-As winter set upon the Northeast, my opportunities for outdoor cycling quickly dwindled as the forecast started to look more and more gruesome.
+As winter set upon the Northeast, my opportunities for outdoor cycling quickly dwindled as the forecast started to look more gruesome.
 Temperatures went from the 30s and 40s during the day to teens and single digits in a week.
-While I’ve got plenty of cold-weather gear, there’s nothing enjoyable to me about the cold penetrating my lobster gloves and having my feet go numb.
+While I’ve got plenty of cold-weather gear, there’s nothing enjoyable about the cold penetrating my lobster gloves and having my feet numb.

-For some, winter is off-season and it’s a time to balance out those oft-neglected upper body muscles.
-For many cyclists though, winter is the time to switch to indoor riding and to maintain or increase the gains made over the last season.
+For some, winter is off-season, and it’s a time to balance out those oft-neglected upper body muscles.
+For many cyclists, winter is the time to switch to indoor riding and maintain or increase the gains made over the last season.

 But let’s face it, most indoor riding sucks.
-Stationary trainers are deadly boring, rollers require too much focus (which makes it hard to get lost in a Netflix series), and spin classes don’t translate to real-world bike conditioning.
+Stationary trainers are deadly boring, rollers require too much focus, and spin classes don’t translate to real-world bike conditioning.

 There is another option, the “smart trainer.”
-These interactive trainers provide variable resistance and when paired with a compatible app like Training Peaks, Zwift, Rouvy, BKOOL, Tacx Training (and many others) simulate the conditions of an actual bike ride.
-Also see our review of the Direto.
+These interactive trainers provide variable resistance and when paired with a compatible app like Training Peaks, Zwift, Rouvy, BKOOL, or Tacx Training simulate the conditions of an actual bike ride.
+Also, see our review of the Direto.

 Smart trainers simulate climbs and other riding conditions by continually varying the resistance on the rear wheel, enabling users to climb mountains, draft off other racers, and cruise downhill.

 Watts is the preferred metric for serious bike training as it’s not affected by gear the way speed or cadence is.
-You’re either putting out the watts on a ride, or you’re not.
-If a training plan says you should ride a base mile workout for example, without knowing your power output there’s no way to know if you’re overtaxing your body.
+If a training plan says you should ride a base mile workout without knowing your power output, there’s no way to tell if you’re overtaxing your body.

 With the built-in power meters in a smart trainer, it’s possible to build and follow complex training programs as consistent as those the pros would follow.
-(If you have power meter pedals, this info can be tracked as well for more complex post-ride analysis of individual leg output, pedaling deficiencies, and more.)
+If you have power meter pedals, this info can also be tracked for a more complex post-ride analysis of individual leg output.

 Smart Vs. Dumb

 There are two types of smart trainers—wheel drive and direct drive.
-Wheel drive connects just like a standard “dumb” trainer, with the rear wheel hooking into the trainer and the tire sitting on a roller.
-The second type of trainer is the direct drive trainer on which the rider removes their rear wheel and connects the bike to the trainer with a cassette that’s mounted on the trainer.
+Wheel drive connects like a standard “dumb” trainer, with the rear wheel hooking into the trainer and the tire sitting on a roller.
+The second type of trainer is the direct drive trainer, where the rider removes their rear wheel and connects the bike to the trainer with a cassette mounted on the trainer.

-Direct drives provide a better experience, as there’s no lost energy in the friction between a wheel and a roller, and they eliminate wear on the rear tire and wheel, so you don’t spend your winter wearing out a single tire out of a pair.
+Direct drives provide a better experience, as there’s no lost energy in the friction between a wheel and a roller.
+They eliminate wear on the rear tire and wheel, so you don’t spend your winter wearing out a single tire out of a pair.